seamless-protocol/ilm/SPECS.md

 # Abbreviations and Formulas

-- Collateral value: `CV = value of collateral in USD`
+- Collateral value: `CV = value of total collateral in USD`
-- Borrow Value: `BV = value of total current debt in USD`
+- Borrow Value: `BV = value of total debt in USD`
 - Pool Equity: `EV = CV - BV`
-- `totalAssets()` from ERC4626 is overridden to return Pool Equity value
 - Collateral Ratio: `CR = CV / BV`
 - Total shares: `TS = Total number of shares`
 - Share value: `SV = EV / TS`
+- `totalAssets()` from ERC4626 is overridden to return Pool Equity value

-# Contracts
+## Contracts

 Natspec-generated documentation can be found [here](/docs/src/SUMMARY.md).

-## LoopStrategy
+### LoopStrategy

-LoopStrategy is the user-facing contract that inherits the ERC4626 standard.
-It holds the lending pool tokens (sTokens/debtTokens) and manages positions using helper libraries.
+`LoopStrategy`` is the user-facing contract that inherits the ERC4626 standard.
+It holds the lending pool tokens (sTokens/debtTokens) and manages its position using helper libraries.
 It features deposit/redeem functions as well as configuration functions.

 The `mint` and `withdraw` functions from ERC4626 are disabled due to the complexity of share calculation.
-Instead, the `deposit` and `redeem` functions are overridden and intended for use.
+Instead, the `deposit` and `redeem` functions are overridden and act as the primary mechanisms for entry and exit into the strategy, respectively.

-### Deposit Algorithm
+#### Deposit Algorithm

 1. If the pool is out of the collateral ratio margin, a rebalance is initiated first.
 2. The current totalAssets (pool equity before user deposit) is saved as `prevTAssets`.